December 2, 2017

 Class: 35 points for race weekend and one day prior.

 Work requirements: Injured riders over the winter break can work the first round.
 You must show up race weekend 7am Saturday morning sharp until everything is picked up Sunday afternoon.
 Workers must be punctual and show good work ethics to receive bonus points.
-Racers who would like to work must commit by the Monday following Round 1.
-You must come prepared with machete or pruning shears, a bike to get around on, a hammer, etc. EXCETPTION: If you get injured or have an extreme emergency during the year, and have not worked yet you will be allowed to switch work weekends.
+You must come prepared with machete or pruning shears, a bike to get around on, a hammer, etc. EXCETPTION: If you get injured or have an extreme emergency during the year,and have not worked yet you will be allowed to switch work weekends.

 Annual Banquet:

-An annual banquet will take place in Opelousas, LA.
-Awards will be given out to recognize riders eligible for year-end awards (Bike riders must race at least 5 events eligible for year-end awards, working a race does not count toward your 5 races).
+An annual banquet will take place early (January) the following year.
+Awards will be given out to recognize riders eligible for year-end awards (Bike riders must race at least 50% of events and have an LACC Membership to be eligible for year-end awards, working a race does not count toward your 50% of races).
 The top 3 overall riders will be asked to bring their race bikes prep’d for the next season.
+Location and ticket sales will be announced closer to the event.

 7. Qty of Races / Drops